UndefinedCreations/docs/stellar/getting-started/context-tree.md

 │── <target> <x> <y> <z> facing entity <entity> [eyes|feet]
 ```

 In code, we can create a root command by instantiating `StellarCommand`, or using a utility method to delegate the instantiation.
 Then we can add arguments on top of it, and each time we do using an `addArgument` method, it returns that arguments itself.
-Here is an simple version of the /tp command example:
+Here is a simple version of the /tp command example:

 ```Kotlin
 val main = StellarCommand("tp")